flaviotordini/updater/README.md

 Always serve your manifest files and binary updates via HTTPS.

+## Support

+If you need more features or integration with your product, I'm available for hire.

 ## License

 You can use this library under the GPLv3 license terms.
 If you do, you're welcome contributing your changes and fixes.
 Donations are welcome at https://flavio.tordini.org/donate